Privacy Policy

 Turning it off

-You can turn the assistant off at any time in Settings → Legal & privacy → Manage consents.
+You can turn the assistant off at any time in Settings → Legal & privacy → Manage consents (and kid chat separately under Settings → Kid Hoot).
 Turning it off stops all future AI processing; past conversations remain in your account until you delete them.

 9. Proof photos